jrng/fake_unity.h/README.md

 **fake_unity.h** is a single header library to simulate the minimum required functionality of the unity game engine to load and run native plugins compiled against the unity native plugin api.
 The main use case of this library is to run these plugins outside the engine.
-This can be used to do unit testing without needed a full unity project and the whole engine.
+This can be used to do unit testing without needing a full unity project and the whole engine.

 ## How to use